zakreez/ai-case-study/README.md

 ## Recommendations

 One of the criticisms or controversies regarding FiscalNote is the fact that their tool is viewed as “too expensive” by some and creates a more exclusive group of organizations that are able to use its resources.
-This was reported in an article in the MIT review, I can see applications that would be helpful for even individual citizens who would have an interest in being more up-to-date on their politics and legislature.
+This was reported in an article in the [MIT review](https://www.technologyreview.com/2018/08/13/2207/tim-hwangs-fiscalnote-is-revolutionizing-washington-lobbying-with-big-data/).

 It seems that the most important currency these days is information.
-When it comes to information about legislation and the direction of respective countries, it's difficult to imagine information that coule be more valuable than that.
+When it comes to information about legislation and the direction of respective countries, it's difficult to imagine information that could be more valuable than that.
 This I believe contributes to FiscalNote's relevance today and likely their relevance moving forward into the future.

 ## Sources